redwood/redwood/README.md

  2. Push source changes to Github: `git push` (Note that at this point, we've only updated the ''markdown source'' on Github.
 We still haven't published the generated HTML to the `gh-pages` branch.)
  3. Build the site, commit, and push the `gh-pages` branch: `rake publish`

 Done!
-Your changes should now be live on [http://yourusername.github.io/slate] TODO CHANGE URL, and the main branch should be updated with your edited markdown.
+Your changes should now be live on [http://yourusername.github.io/slate], and the main branch should be updated with your edited markdown.

 ### Don't Want to Use Github Pages?